 Student Health Building, (307) 766-2130

 Undergraduate and professional full-time students taking 12 or more credit hours and graduate students taking 9 or more hours are eligible for services at the SHS.
 Undergraduate and graduate part-time students who have purchased the Optional Student Fee Package are also eligible.
 Enrollment in, or waiver from, the University of Wyoming Student Medical Insurance Program has no effect on eligibility to use the Student Health Service.
 Students enrolled during the summer pay a summer fee for SHS.
 Students not enrolled for summer but who were enrolled spring semester and are pre-registered for fall semester may pay the same summer fee to be eligible to use the SHS.
-Laboratory diagnostic procedures, medications, and office procedures are available.
-There are affordable charges for these services.
+Payment of the fee provides visits with clinicians and nurses at no cost.
+Affordable laboratory diagnostic procedures, medications, and office procedures are available.
 There are also nominal charges for supplies such as ace bandages, splints, crutches, and other medical devices.

-The Student Health Service is open from 8 a.m. to 5 p.m.
-Monday through Wednesday and Friday and 9 a.m. to 5 p.m. on Thursday during the fall and spring semesters.
-During Christmas and spring breaks, the SHS is open from 8 a.m. to noon and 1 p.m. to 5 p.m. weekdays.
-Summer hours are 7:30 a.m. to noon and 1 p.m. to 4:30 p.m. weekdays.
-Hours are subject to change to reflect the needs of the university.
-The Student Health Service is closed on university holidays and weekends.
-An after-hours nurse advice line is available when the SHS is closed at night and on weekends by calling 766-2130.
+The hours of the Student Health Service can be found on our website.
+An after-hours nurse advice line is available when the SHS is closed at night and on weekends by calling 307-766-2130.
 All students are urged to have adequate health insurance coverage for illnesses or emergency visits to the local hospital, urgent care clinic, or a physician's office when the Student Health Service is closed.
 Insurance coverage is also recommended for medical care that is not available at the Student Health Service, including treatment of major injuries, surgery, and hospitalization.
 The student is responsible for all charges for services provided by persons or institutions outside of the Student Health Service.